Polcsak/XTB-InvestmentPlan-Export-NotofficialAPI/README.md

 - Confirm that the file paths for downloads and target folders (used in the script) are correct and accessible.
 - Ensure the test profile for Chrome (`chrome_selenium_profile`) exists and is set up with stored login credentials for seamless automation.

+# Explanation of script

+- **Configuration Settings:**
+  Paths and settings are defined at the top of the script.

+- **Step 1:**
+  Launch Chrome in debug mode using a specific profile.

+- **Step 2:**
+  Connect to the running Chrome instance and open the target website.

+- **Step 3:**
+  Click the login button.

+- **Steps 4–7:**
+  Interact with various elements (Export button, date input, "All" option, and final Export button) using JavaScript to access shadow DOM elements.

+- **Step 8:**
+  Wait for downloads to complete and then close the automated Chrome instance.

+- **Step 9:**
+  Move the downloaded file and rename a worksheet in the Excel file.

 This guide covers the necessary steps and dependencies required to run the script successfully.
 Feel free to modify it according to your specific setup.